 This might work out to:

 “Hi, I’m Hina Wright.
-I’m an award-winning filmmaker specializing in low-budget dramas and bio-pics.
+I’m an Osage filmmaker specializing in low-budget dramas and bio-pics.
 I’m at Sundance in order to find financing for my new film on Maria Tallchief and connect with fellow filmmakers.”

 Think About Your Connection Tools